How do Foot Orthotics Work?

 Foot orthotics, also known as shoe inserts or insoles, are devices designed to provide support,

 correct alignment, and alleviate various foot-related problems.
 They are often prescribed or recommended by healthcare professionals, such as podiatrists or orthopedic specialists, to address issues like foot pain, improper gait, or musculoskeletal imbalances.
-The exact mechanism of action can vary depending on the specific type of orthotic and the individual's needs, but here are some general ways in which foot orthotics work:
+The exact mechanism of action can vary depending on the specific type of orthotic and the individual needs, but here are some general ways in which foot orthotics work:

 1. Support and Alignment: